haiku/haiku/docs/develop/file_systems/node_monitoring.rst

 BeOS reserves a certain number of slots for calls to ``watch_node()`` - each call to that function will use one slot, even if you call it twice for the same node.
-OpenBeOS, however, will always use one slot per node
+Haiku, however, will always use one slot per node
 - you could call ``watch_node()`` several times, but you would waste only one slot.

-While this is an implementational detail, it also causes a change in behaviour for applications; in BeOS, applications will get one message for every ``watch_node()`` call, in OpenBeOS, you'll get only one message per node.
+While this is an implementational detail, it also causes a change in behaviour for applications; in BeOS, applications will get one message for every ``watch_node()`` call, in Haiku, you'll get only one message per node.
 If an application relies on this strange behaviour of the BeOS kernel, it will no longer work correctly.

-The other difference is that OpenBeOS exports its node monitoring functionality to kernel modules as well, and provides an extra plain C API for them to use.
+The other difference is that Haiku exports its node monitoring functionality to kernel modules as well, and provides an extra plain C API for them to use.